ZarmDev/arch-linux-guide/README.md

 We also have to format the two partitions because the arch operating system needs the filesystem to be structured in a way that it expects.
 For example, windows uses NTFS, but Arch Linux on the other hand uses ext4.

-Technically, you wouldn't neccesarily have to to run these steps if you already had arch linux installed (but you were reinstalling)
+Technically, you wouldn't neccesarily have to to run these steps if you already had arch linux installed before and wanted to preserve the files.
+If you had any other OS prior, you would want it to be formatted to remove old remnants of that OS.
 ```bash
 mkfs.fat -F32 /dev/sda1         # EFI
 mkfs.ext4 /dev/sda2             # Root